 How to Make a Manual Transfer

 A manual transfer sends your full available balance to your connected bank account.
+Follow these steps:

 - Log in to your GiveSendGo account

-- Go to My Campaigns and open the fundraiser you want to manage
+- Go to My Campaigns and open the fundraiser

 - Go to the Transfers tab

-- Click Request Manual Payout
+- Click Request Transfer

 You must wait 24 hours after a previous manual transfer is approved before submitting another one.